E-Commerce Inventory Automation

 Scheduled the vendor ERP's export tool to drop the catalog CSV to an SFTP server.
 The pipeline pulls the file, parses 1.2M+ line items, applies the criteria engine to strip out parts that shouldn't be listed (open ROs, low-volume, unsourceable, and other dynamic rules), then runs a second validation pass against the manually maintained exclusion list.
 The cleaned catalog gets pushed to the e-commerce platform via API.
 The entire process runs unattended.

 The e-commerce API was undocumented, so integration took some trial and error to get right.
-The previous contractor's solution had never gotten past the file transfer step.
+The earlier attempt had never gotten past the file transfer step.

 The Outcome